HapticFinance/docs/content/glossary.md

 ### Haptic network token (HAP)

 It is the token used a collateral by stakers in the Haptic protocol.
-It is designed with a weekly inflationary policy and progressive decay.
+It is designed with a weekly inflationary policy and a progressive decay.

 ### Impermanent loss (I/L)